 When to avoid GSE?

 If you are taking warfarin or other anticoagulants then you should avoid GSE intake.
 According to laboratory studies, grape seeds can increase the risk of bleeding.
-The clinical relevance has not yet been determined.
 You are taking a CYP3A4 substrate drug and or, UGT substrate drugs.
 Laboratory studies suggest that grape seeds may increase the risk of side effects.
-Although clinical relevance has not yet been determined.

 Side effects and Risks